Skip to main content

 • Avoid placing loose containers in a large garbage bag—this is a frequent cause of breakage and spills.

 • Stay in your vehicle.
-It is state law and part of our COVID-19 protection plan.
-Items must be in an unlocked trunk or back cargo space.
-Staff will not open passenger doors or enter vehicle cabin.
+It is state law.
+Please place items in an unlocked trunk or back cargo space.

 At your request, the HHW attendants will save your motor oil and gasoline cans once they're emptied.
 Label them with your name and phone number; they must be picked up on the same day after 3:00 p.m.